 We are strong in the practical aspects related to development and the operation of ICT systems such as the design and analysis of telco networks and ICT systems, network virtualization and SDN, reliability studies, cloud computing, and the automatic testing solutions to enhance the reliability of networking software solutions.
 The research activities are carried out in collaboration with international institutes over the world and with the ICT industry.
-Our results (models, design and analysis methods, testing tools and techniques) have been used by national and international companies for three decades.
+Our models, design and analysis methods, testing tools and techniques are used by market leading national and international companies.

-The researchers of the laboratory have been developing network design, performance and reliability analysis tools based on a flexible network model for more than three decades (initiated by Prof. László Jereb).
-The FLEXPLANET tool and its components have been used by Hungarian Telecom to plan and optimize multilayer networks, and analyze the reliability of Hungarian networks.
+Using a flexible network model (initiated by Prof. László Jereb) the researchers of the laboratory developed an integrated network design, performance and reliability analysis tool set, referred to as FLEXPLANET, whose components have been used by Magyar Telecom to plan and optimize multilayer networks, and to analyze the reliability of the Hungarian backbone and local networks.

-Apart from the ongoing research on network technology and Internet traffic modeling, the laboratory, in cooperation with Nokia Solutions and Networks, has been working on automatic software testing solutions (Prof. Tien Van Do), automatic anomaly detection methods (Prof. Gabor Horvath), and capacity dimensioning tools for future evolution (FE) traffic solutions.
+Apart from the ongoing research on network technology and Internet traffic modeling, the laboratory, in cooperation with Nokia Solutions and Networks, has been working on automatic software testing solutions (Prof. Tien Van Do), automatic anomaly detection methods (Prof. Gabor Horvath), and capacity dimensioning tools for 5G network traffic solutions.